 Twelve million people collaborate in Slack each day, but because data is primarily stored in the United States, many teams abroad remain on the sidelines.
 To bridge this gap – and make Slack available to more teams in highly regulated sectors, such as financial services, the public sector and healthcare – we’re delivering data residency for Slack.

-Coming later this year, data residency will give global teams more control over where their data is stored.
-Frankfurt, Germany will be the first data region available outside of the United States, with more regions to follow.
+Data residency gives global teams more control over where their data is stored.
+Frankfurt, Germany, and Paris are the data regions currently available outside the US, with regions in Japan, the UK and Australia to follow.

 Data residency FAQ: What you need to know

 With data residency, what type of data does Slack store?

 User-generated data from Slack – including messages, posts, files and searches – is stored at rest within a desired data region.
 All data in Slack, whether in transit or at rest, is encrypted.

 Where does application-generated data reside?

 Application-generated Slack messages and files are stored in the same data region as user-generated messages and files are stored.
 The location of data from the third-party apps your teams use with Slack is dependent on the application partner’s policies.

 I’m an existing customer.
 Can I move my data to a new region?

 Yes!
 Existing customers can move their organisation’s or teams’ data to new residency regions.
 Note, however, that the entire organisation or team must be rooted in a single region.